ctoec/data-visualization/README.md

 - Superset has an option for metrics for Certification and Certification Details that the writer can use.

 #### Data Cleaning TODOS
-- Fill outstanding lat, longs for sites
+- Fill outstanding lat, longs for sites in July 2020.
 - Clean up town names
 - Resolve outstanding student records that aren't matching to any sites